4 Airline Stocks To Watch in 2022

 A Burgeoning Recovery Defined by Unknowns

 The IATA expects the global airline industry to return to profitability next year, but several factors currently impacting the industry stand to influence the timing and extent of the airline industry’s recovery.

-- The continuing effects of the delta variant of the coronavirus on travel.
+- The continuing effects of the omicron variant of the coronavirus on travel

-- What happens with business travel since many companies have come to terms with the likelihood that remote work is here to stay in some form.
-In all likelihood, there will be fewer corporate trips.
+- What happens with business travel, since many companies have come to terms with the likelihood that remote work is here to stay in some form and travel will be reduced moving forward

-- How operating costs will land as airlines address maintenance needs and pay more for fuel, labor and nearly everything else.
+- How operating costs land as airlines address maintenance needs and pay more for fuel, labor and nearly everything else.

 Investors Are Feeling Optimistic as Airlines Express Caution

-Despite the relatively gloomy outlook on what many thought would be a consistent recovery for air travel, airline stocks closed up following the airlines’ statement, indicating that investors are still optimistic.
+Despite the relatively gloomy outlook on what many thought would be a consistent recovery for air travel, airline stocks closed up following the airlines’ statement, indicating that investors were still optimistic.

 Airline Stocks To Watch